HaikuTeam/animator/QA.md

 The origin value updates accordingly in the timeline when I do any of the above I can change the origin value by editing its rows in the timeline

-*Sasha*

-Development

-If dev, mono can launch successfully
-If dev, mono can launch Glass individually
-If dev, mono can launch Timeline individually
-I can refresh creator, load the same project, and go back to editing as normal Plumbing logs show up correctly for actions
-If dev, I can test `haiku://` URLs using yarn test-url If prod, I can open the app via open `haiku://:`

-Core

-The perf test doesn't show a perf degradation
-Events still fire even when playback has been `pause()`'d or `stop()`'d Expressions still evaluate even when playback has been `pause()`'d or `stop()`'d All of the test/demo examples render/behave correctly in Chrome All of the test/demo examples render/behave correctly in Safari All of the test/demo examples render/behave correctly in Firefox All of the test/demo examples render/behave correctly in Edge All of the test/demo examples render/behave correctly in IE11*

 Stage Performance

 There isn't any judder when dragging, pausing, then dragging again